A250 Teacher Trivia every Thursday!

 In Person Seminar – America at 250: The Legacy of the Declaration of Independence Read More »

 Are you looking for a way to engage your students more deeply in learning about American democracy and help them build skills for a lifetime of civic engagement?
-The Legislative Semester is …
+The Legislative Semester is an experiential, project based approach to teaching civics and government where students create a legislature in their school and immerse themselves in democratic decision making. …

 Legislative Semester Information Sessions (1 hour on Zoom) Read More »

 Are you looking for a way to engage your students more deeply in learning about American democracy and help them build skills for a lifetime of civic engagement?
-The Legislative Semester is …
+The Legislative Semester is an experiential, project based approach to teaching civics and government where students create a legislature in their school and immerse themselves in democratic decision making. …

 Legislative Semester Information Sessions (1 hour on Zoom) Read More »

 This workshop will introduce 6th-12th grade humanities teachers to Facing History’s new unit, Sowing Change Inquiry: The Delano Grape Strike and Boycott.
-While leaders play an important role in the …
+While leaders play an important role in the success of social movements, the collective efforts behind social change are often overlooked.
+Understanding the history of the California farm worker movement that emerged during …

 Sowing Change Workshop: The Delano Grape Strike & Boycott Read More »

-2026 Economic Episodes In American History, Civics and Government This year, we are combining practical instruction and examples from the Economic Episodes in American History and Economic Episodes in Civics …
+2026 Economic Episodes In American History, Civics and Government This year, we are combining practical instruction and examples from the Economic Episodes in American History and Economic Episodes in Civics and American Government textbooks into one workshop.
+Textbook authors, Dr. Scott Niederjohn and Dr. Mark Schug, will conduct this workshop designed to help teachers offer …

 In-Person Teacher Workshop with Concordia University &Economics Wisconsin Read More »